Code Reference

 -

-) –A copy of the ExpressionSet with the latencies cropped between the specified start and stop.
+Self(Self) –A copy of the ExpressionSet with the latencies cropped between the specified start and stop.

 rename